waleedGeorgy/Secrets-PassportJS/README.md

 - <b>PassportJS</b> for managing user sessions and enabling the different authentication strategies.
 - <b>passport-local</b> & <b>passport-google-oauth20</b> for creating local and google OAuth2.0 authentication strategies respectively.
 - PostgreSQL's built-in <b>pgcrypto</b> for hashing and salting user passwords.
-- A database which includes two tables, the first one named "users" that contains each (id, email, password).
-The second one named "secrets" which contains (id, secret, user_id).
+- A database which includes two tables, the first one named "users", contains (id, email, password).
+The second one named "secrets", contains (id, secret, user_id).
 ## The basic steps for creating a local authentication strategy
 The process of creating a local authentication strategy can be broken down into 8 steps:
 1. Importing express-session, passport and passport-local modules.